sfcalcetero/starter-hugo-academic/content/home/publications.md

 # Order that this section appears on the page.
 weight: 90
-active: false

-title: Recent Publications
+title: Publications, Preprints & Working papers
 subtitle: ''

 content: